In this article we give a comprehensive overview of the Road Accident Fund, what it covers, what it does not cover, and how to claim.

 The injuries must be assessed as serious to qualify for compensation.

-The average claim for medical damages is approximately R500 000.
+The average claim for general damages is approximately R500 000.

 4 Loss of Support